cold-storage/hipq/README.md

 concurrency limit for a given queue is 10 you can run 10 jobs at at time.
 But if your jobs have a concurrency factor of 2 that means they are equal to two normal jobs and you can only run 5 of them at a time.

-### Retry

-Jobs can specify a retry strategy which runs on job failure.
-The retry strategy is any arbitrary logic and it may end up re-queueing the job or not based on its very awesome logic.

-### Timeout

-Jobs can specify an amount of time after which a timeout error will be thrown if the job has not completed.
-The default is 24 hours.
-It's generally a good idea to specify some reasonable timeout.

 ### Time Windowing